 NCSF Functional Anatomy Practice Test

-Which muscle is primarily involved in shoulder flexion?
+Which joint type is primarily involved in rotational movement?

 Next Question